sirkon/ldetool/README.md

 4. etc

 So, we wrote a code generator for this purpose.
-The code turned to be even faster than one we used to write, since we actually were trying to reduce amount of code we are writing introducing helper abstractions what might have some cost, the generator just put raw code.
+The code turned to be even faster than one we used to write, since we actually were trying to reduce amount of code we were introducing helper abstractions what have some cost while the generator just put raw code.

 ### How it works.
 1. Write extraction script.